Reducing out of stocks: 5 ways you can avoid losing sales

 1. Ensure your data is reliable and up to date

 You may think that you already have good control of your sales and inventory data, but how reliable is it?
-Is some of it still inputted manually?
+Is some of it still input manually?
 How often do you run reports and analyze them?
 Weekly?
 Daily?
-Unfortunately, this is not enough anymore.
-Today, if you want to be able to react to your customers’ demands and give them the service they expect, you need to be able to track your stock in real time.
-Ideally, you need this information to be held in a centralized system and you need to have the tools to see exactly how products are selling across your stores, where there are stock shortages and if certain products are selling faster than others.
+Unfortunately, this just isn’t enough anymore.
+Today, if you want to be able to react to your customers’ demands and give them the service they expect, you need to be able to track your stock in real time across all channels.
+Ideally, you need this information to be held in a centralized system that connects your online and physical stores and have the tools to see exactly how products are selling in all your locations, where there are stock shortages, and if certain products are selling faster than others.

-You may already be trying to forecast demand on your own by using your judgment and factoring in calculations such as min/max replenishment.
+You may already be trying to calculate demand on your own by using your judgment and factoring in elements such as min/max replenishment.
 But is this giving you full control over exactly what’s going on with your inventory?
 You could save significant time, and achieve better results, by automating basic replenishment tasks.
-Advanced forecasting and replenishment tools can calculate the exact quantities to reorder for stores and warehouses taking into account multiple sales history trends including seasonality, holidays and annual events.
+Advanced replenishment tools can calculate the exact quantities you should reorder for your stores and warehouses by considering multiple sales history trends, enabling you to allocate stock optimally across all your locations based on the most popular styles, sizes, colors, models, etc., and tracking how often out of stock situations occur.

 3. Understand the impact of key retail events and promotions